rmoreirao/ReliableAzureAPIM/README.md

 		- Conversation with Duncan / Reinier on Security
 			- Prepare the Questions - Firewall, Public IPs, NSGs, SIEM monitoring

-		- Prepare scripts for Heineken
+		- Prepare scripts for Contoso

 		- Documentation
 			- Document the scripts